Scheduling a Visit

 Museum Etiquette Rules/Chaperone Responsibilities

 We strive to provide a valuable, educational and fun experience at the National Cowboy & Western Heritage Museum in Oklahoma City.
-In order to do so, we ask teachers to share the following rules with students and chaperones prior to their visit.
+In order to do so, we ask teachers to share the following museum etiquette with students and chaperones prior to their visit.
 Upon arrival, a staff member or volunteer will greet the group to review the rules.
 Teachers and chaperones in the group are responsible for following and upholding these guidelines.

 Students gain more from their visit when adequately supervised.
 To ensure the safety of the group, as well as other Museum visitors, we require that teachers and chaperones be with students at all times.
 Students left unsupervised will be brought to the front entrance by a Security Officer and asked to wait until their adult leader returns.
 Please be aware that unruly groups will be asked to leave the Museum and no refunds will be given.